apollographql/rover/.github/ISSUE_TEMPLATE/docs.md

 ---
-name: Docs ✏
+name: Docs Issues ✏
 about: Can't find something or notice an error in our docs?
 Go here!
-labels: "docs - external"
+labels: "docs 📝"
 ---

 <!--